 This is one of Milwaukee’s most ethnically varied neighborhoods thanks to early immigrants from Germany, Poland, Ireland, and Italy who settled here.

-You can find anything of interest on this street because it is lined with the city’s best bars, cafes, shops, restaurants, and taverns.
+You can find anything interesting on this street because it has the city’s best bars, cafes, shops, restaurants, and taverns.